Larry Miller (basketball player): Professional basketball

 Miller was drafted in 1968 by the NBA's Philadelphia 76ers (fifth round, 62nd overall pick), but never played in that league.
 From 1968 to 1975, he played professionally in the American Basketball Association as a member of the Los Angeles Stars, Carolina Cougars, San Diego Conquistadors, Virginia Squires, and Utah Stars.
 He was a shooting guard, averaging 13.6 points per game in his career, and set the ABA record of 67 points in a game against the Memphis Pros on March 18, 1972.
 He made 25 of 40 field goal attempts, with 17 made foul shots, and did not have a three-point basket in that game.

 His best scoring seasons were with the Cougars in 1971–72 (18.4 points per game), and his rookie year with the Stars (17 points per game).
 He also had his best rebounding year as a rookie (7.7 per game).
 During the 1972–73 season, he was coached by K.C.
 Jones on the Conquistadors, and the following season he was coached by Wilt Chamberlain in San Diego, until being traded to the Virginia Squires after seven games.

+Legacy and honors

+In 2022, Miller was inducted into the College Basketball Hall of Fame.
+His Hall of Fame class included fellow Pennsylvania high school standout Richard "Rip" Hamilton.
+In 2002, Miller was named to the ACC 50th Anniversary men's basketball team as one of the fifty greatest players in Atlantic Coast Conference history.
+His No. 44 jersey hangs in the rafters at North Carolina's Dean Smith Center.

+Miller holds the North Carolina record for scoring in double figures in 64 consecutive games.
+The 1966–67 and 1967–68 North Carolina teams led by Miller were Dean Smith's first two Final Four teams.
+As of 2022, Miller was one of three players in ACC history to be named the ACC tournament's Most Valuable Player in consecutive seasons.

-Personal life
+Personal life and death

 Following his retirement from professional basketball, Miller worked in real estate construction.
 He returned home to Catasauqua, Pennsylvania when his mother became ill, after working in construction in Virginia and North Carolina.
 He was once the winner on The Dating Game, and was known during his younger years to be a ladies man.
 He never married or had children.

-Death

 Miller was admitted to hospice care in Bethlehem, Pennsylvania, where he died on May 11, 2025, at the age of 79.